dregin/ansible-docker-connector/README.md

 # ansible-docker-connector
-Testing ansible's docker connector with Docker for Mac beta
+Testing ansible's docker connector with Docker for Mac beta.
+When run without ansible_user=root set in the inventory, this simple playbook fails.

 ## Spin up docker container
 ```bash